 CAPE MAY RAPTOR BANDING PROJECT, INC.

-The 2016 Banding Season was our 50th year of operation.
-2,697 birds were banded.
-Banding stations operated for 291 banding days.
-We have now banded 148,969 raptors over the history of the Project.
+The 2017 banding season was the 51st year of operation.
+1,665 birds were banded.
+Banding stations operated for 284.5 banding days.
+We have now banded 150,634 raptors over the history of the Project.

-Dr. Trish Miller, West Virginia University, assisted by Mike Lanzone of Cellular Tracking Technologies, banded and attached a GPS telemetry unit to a hatching year male Golden Eagle on October 14, 2016.
-Dr. Miller and Mr. Lanzone hope to attach additional transmitters to Golden Eagles in the future to learn more about the movement ecology of coastal Golden Eagles and how they may differ from the Appalachian Plateau wintering population.
+Transmitter Telemetry for Golden Eagles: Dr. Trish Miller, West Virginia University, assisted by Mike Lanzone of Cellular Tracking Technologies, once again banded and attached a GPS telemetry unit to a hatching year male Golden Eagle.
+Dr. Miller and Mr. Lanzone hope to attach additional transmitters to Golden Eagles in the future as part of a study to learn more about the movement ecology of coastal Golden Eagles and how they may differ from the Appalachian Plateau wintering population.

-We banded 259 falcons including 57 American Kestrels, 145 Merlins and 57 Peregrines.
-Merlin numbers were lower than our ten-year average of 174.
-Peregrine numbers were once again lower than our ten-year average of 69.
+We banded 279 falcons including 39 American Kestrels, 148 Merlins and 92 Peregrines.
+Merlin and Kestrel numbers were lower than their ten-year average.
+Peregrine numbers were well above their ten-year average.

-One Golden Eagle was captured.
+One Golden Eagle was captured on November 20.
 The only eagle trapped this season, it was banded and fitted with a cellular transmitter.

-Regularly scheduled banding demos were given at the Cape May Point State Park on Saturdays and Sundays from mid-September through October.
-Demonstrations were also provided at the park for special events and for private groups.
-Banding demos were offered once again at The Nature Conservancy Migratory Bird Refuge.
-In all, 954 visitors attended the presentations.
+Regularly scheduled banding demos were given at the Cape May Point State Park on Saturdays and Sundays and at the Nature Conservancy’s South Meadows from mid-September through October.
+Demonstrations were also provided at the state park for special events and for private groups.
+In all, 1037 visitors attended the presentations.